StetcoClaudiu/Robotics/README.md

-# Robotics
+# Robotics Prototype for Selective Agricultural Spraying
-This is the protype of an robot that can be used in agriculture for selectively spraying the plants by using AI.
+## Overview
-The Robot is made from 2 parts as u can see in the video.
-First one is the main robot and the second one is the module that makes the comunication between the computer and the robot.
+This prototype showcases a robot designed for agricultural use, specifically for selectively spraying plants based on AI analysis.
+The robot consists of two main parts: the main robot and a communication module facilitating interaction between the computer and the robot.

-The idea is that the robot is going over the field and takes continuously photos, and then process them on the Raspberry pi.
-For the AI we use the YOLOv8 NANO model from ultralytics to get the position of the plants in the image.
-By having an static distance between the camera and the gorund we can then know how much an pixel is in real life.
-Then know the real position of the plants relatively to the camera, and with adjacent sides of the form form form the position of the plants and the position of the camera with sin and cos we can get the angles that the servos has to do, so that the laser diode points on the plant representing the spray.
-The comunication is made with 2 trasrecivers NRF24L01+ capable of 1km comunication between the 2 modules, they are controlled bu the aruino nano microcontroller and them comunicate through serial one with the raspberry pi and the other with the computer
+## Operation
+The robot traverses the field, continuously capturing photos using a Raspberry Pi and a Raspberry Pi Camera v3.
+These images are processed using YOLOv8 NANO AI model from Ultralytics to identify plant positions.
+By maintaining a fixed distance between the camera and the ground, pixel measurements can be translated to real-world distances.

+## Calculation of Spray Angles
+Using trigonometry, the robot computes the angles required for the servos to position a laser diode accurately on the identified plants.
+This involves determining the real positions of the plants relative to the camera and then calculating the angles based on the triangle formed by the plant positions and the camera.

+## Communication
+Communication between modules is facilitated by two NRF24L01+ transceivers, each controlled by an Arduino Nano microcontroller.
+One transceiver communicates with the Raspberry Pi, while the other communicates with the computer.
+Data, including servo angles and plant positions and categories, are processed on the Raspberry Pi and then transmitted to the computer via the Arduino Nano modules.

+## Visualization
+A desktop application developed using Tauri utilizes the plant positions and categories to generate scatter charts, providing a visual representation of the field.
+This allows for the creation of a detailed map displaying the location of each plant.

+## Additional Components
+Raspberry Pi 5
+RPI Camera v3
+2x Arduino Nano
+2x NRF24L01+ Transceiver
+DC-DC Step-Down Converter
+12V Power Supply
+IMU ICM20948 (not fully integrated yet)
+2x Servo MG996 90 Degree
+## Future Improvements
+Integration of the IMU will enhance position calculation accuracy, especially when the robot doesn't move in a straight line.
+This will improve the precision of plant positioning over short distances, compensating for the sensor's inherent noise and limited precision in linear motion calculation.